geocomPP/sdv/chapter.md

 al. 2013).
 Spatial data analysis and visualisation is an important growth area within this increased functionality.
-The map of Facebook friendships produced by Paul Butler, for example, is iconic in this regard, and has reached a global audience (Figure 1).
+The map of Facebook friendships produced by Paul Butler, for example, is iconic in this regard and has reached a global audience (Figure 1).
 This shows linkages between friends as lines across the curved surface of the Earth (using the `geosphere` package).
 The secret to the success of this map was the time taken to select the appropriate colour palette, line widths and transparency for the plot.
 As we discuss in Section 3 the importance of such details cannot be overstated.
 They can be the difference between a stunning graphic and an impenetrable mess.

 ![Iconic plot of Facebook friendship networks worldwide, by Paul Butler](figure/butler_facebook_2.jpg)